makotokw/php-twient/README.md

 LIMITATIONS
 ===========

- * Not supported on PHP4
+ * Not supported on PHP5.2 or later
  * No test for statuses/firehose and statuses/retweet due to not have access level

 TODO